douglasgscofield/bioinfo/scripts/README.md

 Extract Fasta-format contigs from a [fermi](https://github.com/lh3/fermi)-format `*.fq.gz` FastQ-like scaftig files.
-Writs Fasta to `stdout`, with each sequence given its fermi sequence name, and a description that includes sequence length, number of non-redundant reads that built the scaftig, and median coverage of non-redundant reads along the scafftig.
+Writes Fasta to `stdout`, with each sequence given its fermi sequence name, and a description that includes sequence length, number of non-redundant reads that built the scaftig, and median coverage of non-redundant reads along the scafftig.
 So this: